 Sam Altman announces agreement on X. The Department of War "agrees with these principles."
 CNN reports it cannot determine what was different about Anthropic's terms.

 United States and Israel launch joint strikes on Iran.
 Explosions across Tehran.
-The largest concentration of military force in thirty years.
+The largest concentration of American military force since Iraq.
+Eight days after the Supreme Court killed Trump's tariff authority.

 Supreme Leader Ali Khamenei killed along with his daughter, son-in-law, and grandchild.
 Iran announces 40 days of mourning and closure of the Strait.